 When I was hired at the first company I worked for out of school, I told them that I wanted to travel.
 In my mind, I assumed I would be sent off to exotic places, maybe somewhere in France or Spain, but instead I was sent to Cuyahoga Falls, which is just outside of Cleveland, Ohio.

-My first project was basically to help this company remediate issues they had with their manufacturing processes.
-The FDA came in and found a range of issues, and so we had to help them remediate these issues, and I lived there for a year and a half.
+My first project was basically to help a company with issues they had in their manufacturing processes.
+The FDA came in and found a range of issues, and so we had to help them remediate these issues, and I ended up living there for a year and a half.

-So, I did get to travel, it just wasn’t as exotic as I was hoping for.
+So, I did get to travel, however it just wasn’t as exotic as I was hoping for.

 2. What do you enjoy most about your job?

 I’d say the ability and need to solve very diverse problems and being faced with different challenges all the time.
-Trying to come up unique solutions for each one means that every day and project are different which makes it incredibly interesting.
-It always keeps you on your toes, and you need to keep acquiring knowledge all the time to stay ahead.
+Trying to come up unique solutions for each one means that every day and project are different, making it incredibly interesting.
+It always keeps you on your toes and you need to keep acquiring knowledge all the time to stay ahead.

 3. Stuck on a deserted island, what 3 things would you bring with you?